DamianWimberly/configure-ad/README.md

 <h2>Tutorial</h2>

-**Setting Up a Domain Controller and Client in Azure**
+🔷 ***Setting Up a Domain Controller and Client in Azure***
 ---

-🔷 **Create a Resource Group**
+- Create a Resource Group
   - Ensure the virtual network and virtual machines are in the same region as the resource group.

-🔷 **Create a Virtual Network and Subnet**
+- Create a Virtual Network and Subnet
   - Attach this to the resource group for proper networking.

-🔷 **Create the Domain Controller (DC-1)**
+- Create the Domain Controller (DC-1)
   - Image: Windows Server 2022 (at least 2 vCPUs)
   - Name: DC-1
-- Username: labuser
-- Password: Cyberlab123!
+  - Username: labuser, Password: Cyberlab123!
   - Virtual Network: Select the network created earlier, leave subnet as default.

-🔷 **Set DC-1’s Private IP Address to Static**
+- Set DC-1’s Private IP Address to Static
   - This ensures the IP address remains fixed, which is necessary for DNS.
   - Azure Portal > Virtual Machines > DC-1 > Networking > IP Configuration > Set Private IP to Static > Save.

-🔷 **Disable the Windows Firewall on DC-1**
+- Disable the Windows Firewall on DC-1
   - Log in to DC-1 via Remote Desktop.
   - Open `wf.msc` from the Run command.
   - Go to **Windows Defender Firewall Properties**.
   - Set the Firewall state to **Off** for Domain, Private, and Public Profiles.
   - Apply the changes.

-🔷 **Create the Client-1 VM**
+- Create the Client-1 VM
   - Image: Windows 10 Pro (at least 2 vCPUs)
   - Name: Client-1
-- Username: labuser
-- Password: Cyberlab123!
+  - Username: labuser, Password: Cyberlab123!
   - Virtual Network: Select the same network used for DC-1, leave subnet as default.

-🔷 **Set Client-1 to Use DC-1 as DNS**
+- Set Client-1 to Use DC-1 as DNS**
   - Update Client-1’s DNS settings to use DC-1’s private IP.
   - Azure Portal > Virtual Machines > Client-1 > Networking > DNS Servers > Set to Custom and enter DC-1’s static private IP > Save.

-🔷 **Restart Client-1**
+- Restart Client-1
   - This applies the new DNS settings.
   - Virtual Machines > Client-1 > Restart.

 🔷 **Ping DC-1 from Client-1**